tlnagy/tnsite/blog/_posts/2017-05-31-grad-student-taxes.md

 Now assuming that you did not have any external income, you should expect to pay roughly $2000[^3] in your first year since you are only taxed for October, November, and December.
-2nd year you have to pay for the entire year and this works out to being close to $5000.
+2nd year you have to pay for the entire year and this works out to being close to $4800.
 It's a lot if you're not ready for it.

+### How much do I actually owe?

+In the simplest case, your "taxable income" is simply the difference between box 5 and box 1 on your 1098-T form.
+This value will be higher than your stipend since it includes the "taxable" contributions to our health insurance, UC SHIP.
+You can find your 1098-T at <https://1098t.com>.

 ### How do I e-file for free?